This article is part of a larger series on Payments.

 How to Add Affirm to Your Checkout

-How to Add PayPal Later to Your Checkout
+How to Add PayPal Pay Later to Your Checkout

 Afterpay: Best BNPL App for Stores Catering to Gen Z

-Afterpay is a pay-in-four BNPL app with the highest customer rating of those on our list—4.78 out of 5 stars averaged over multiple third-party review sites.
+Afterpay is a pay-in-four BNPL app with the highest customer rating of those on our list—4.8 out of 5 stars, according to more than 180 customer reviews.
 Customers enjoy interest-free installments while you get your money in full within 48 hours of the purchase, guaranteed.
-Finance sites recommend it for Gen Z, especially students still learning to manage money because its smart card limits help shoppers develop good spending habits, so it’s a good choice if you cater to that crowd.
+Finance sites recommend the pay-in-four financing service especially for Gen Zers still learning to manage money.
+It offers smart card limits to help shoppers develop good spending habits, so it’s a good choice if you cater to that crowd.

-You can integrate Afterpay with any of 12 ecommerce platforms or use an API.
-Afterpay works in eight countries: the US, Australia, New Zealand, the UK, Canada, France, Spain, and Italy.
+You can integrate Afterpay with any of 19 ecommerce platforms or use an API.
+Afterpay works in eight countries: the US, Australia, New Zealand, the United Kingdom, Canada, France, Spain, and Italy.
 Like the other apps here, it does not charge cross-border fees.
 It also does not list fees on its website but gives a custom quote.
-We found transaction fees ranging from 4% + 30 cents to 6% + 30 cents, which is on the high end for those in this guide.
+We found transaction fees ranging from 4% to 6% plus 30 cents per transaction, which is on the high end for those in this guide.

 What Afterpay Is Like for Shoppers

 Afterpay is easy to use.
 Shoppers download the app and tie it to their digital wallet (Apple Pay, Google Pay, and Samsung Pay.)
 They can use the app for in-person sales or choose Afterpay when paying online.
 They put 25% down and have six weeks to pay, interest-free.
 If they are late with a payment, they may have a late fee of 25% of purchase or $8, whichever is less.
 The app encourages responsible spending by only increasing limits as the shopper successfully pays off purchases.